 Published in: 2012

-Finding a partner to pass on our genes is often regarded as a biological necessity.
-It is not based on the idea that man should be picky or try to find “the right one”.
-This objective has emerged in today’s modern world where choices are endless.
+The idea of finding “the right one” has emerged in today’s modern world where choices are endless.
 Too much pickiness can create problems, nobody is perfect.
 However, the authors means that there are help to get in the new science of adult attachment when it comes to find – and keep – love.
 This book addresses three types of relationship types; Secure, Anxious and Avoidant.
 In short, humans are quite rigid in their personality.

 ”Relationships should not be left to chance.
 Relationships are one of the most rewarding of human experiences, above and beyond other gifts that life has to offer”.